 - Salted Caramel Cupcake, Bleu Squid, Mystic, CT (they made our wedding cake and cupcake tower!)

 - Everything, Epcot International Food and Wine Festival, Orlando, FL

 Your healthy eating blueprint:

-Making healthy changes to your diet seems daunting at first.
-The concept of healthy eating initially felt like a punishment, but I learned that healthier didn’t have to mean bland.
+Making healthy changes to your diet seems daunting at first, I know.
+The concept of healthy eating initially felt like a punishment to me too, but I learned that healthier didn’t have to mean bland.

 Here a few easy, healthy recipes to start with:

 Baked (not fried) tostadas, lean chicken breast and fresh homemade spicy guacamole

 |Dinner: Easy Sheet Pan Lemon Harissa Baked Shrimp– |

 Baked shrimp, fresh herbs and recommendations for vegetable side dishes